 It often happens that points are defined, but will never be displayed on the figure because they are only used for the geometric construction.
 However, it is also often useful to show these points temporarily on the figure.
 For example, when defining a curve, this helps to adjust the position of the interpolating points.
 The macro \figshowpts[Nmin, Nmax] does this job: it displays on the figure every point defined since the the beginning of the session, whose number lies in the interval [Nmin, Nmax] (which must not be too large, otherwise, an error message "!
 TeX capacity exceeded" may occur).
+To avoid this, simply call this macro several times with shorter intervals.
 The location of each point is marked by a bullet along with its joined text or, by default, its number.
-Obviously, this macro must be called during step 3.
+Obviously, this macro must be called during step 3 (see section A first look).